botwiki/botwiki.org/content/bots/twitterbots/HelCityNews.md

 Robots: index,follow
 */

-[@HelCityNews](https://twitter.com/HelCityNews) is a Twitter bot created by [hugovk](https://twitter.com/hugovk).

-Feeding the latest English-language news from the City of Helsinki into Twitter.
+[@HelCityNews](https://twitter.com/HelCityNews) is a Twitter bot created by [@hugovk](https://twitter.com/hugovk) that tweets the latest English-language news from the City of Helsinki.